Santander UK: 2025–present

 In January 2025, Santander addressed speculation regarding its continued presence in the United Kingdom.
 Recent reports had suggested that the Spanish financial institution was contemplating withdrawing from the UK market.
 Ana Botín, the bank's executive chairman, has publicly dismissed these claims.
 The speculation had been driven by reports suggesting that Santander was considering various strategic options, including a possible withdrawal, amid concerns over high operating costs and regulatory challenges in the UK.
 In the same month, Santander UK's chair William Vereker resigned, exposing potential cracks between the bank's Spanish parent and its executive chair Ana Botín.

 The Financial Times later reported the company had rejected a bid by NatWest to acquire the bank's UK operations for £11 billion.

 In July 2025, Santander reached an agreement to acquire TSB from Sabadell for £2.65 billion, subject to approval by Sabadell's shareholders.
+The sale completed on 30 April 2026.

 In the first half of 2025, Santander UK’s specialist "Break the Spell" team was credited with preventing £3.5 million from being paid to fraudsters, primarily in cases involving romance scams and sophisticated social engineering.

 The initiative, launched to address the rising threat of Authorised Push Payment (APP) fraud, involves prolonged psychological support and direct engagement with customers suspected to be under the influence of scammers.
 Santander stated that interventions by the team often last weeks, helping potential victims recognise fraudulent manipulation before transferring funds.
 Bank representatives have described the effort as crucial, given the emotional and psychological tactics commonly used in such scams.
 Santander has also called for industry-wide reforms and stricter mandatory rules for payment providers to better protect consumers from financial fraud.

 In October 2025, it was announced that the company's chief executive, Mike Regnier, will leave the company in the first quarter of 2026.

+Pedro Castro e Almeida was appointed Group Chief Risk Officer in 2026, succeeding Mahesh Aditya.
+Pedro previously served as CEO of Santander Portugal since 2019 and as regional head for Europe from 2023 to 2025.

+Mahesh Aditya was appointed CEO of Santander UK effective March 1, 2026, succeeding Mike Regnier who stepped down in October 2025.
+Aditya previously served as Santander's Group Chief Risk Officer.